• Skip to primary navigation

 It is best to omit the parmesan cheese for anyone who has histamine intolerance or food intolerance to dairy.
 Food sensitivities promote inflammation in the body that can lead to weight gain.

-This homemade basil pesto will still taste delicious if you decide to omit the parmesan and make a vegan basil pesto instead to serve over zucchini noodles or freshly sauteed zucchini slices.
+This low histamine pesto recipe will still taste delicious if you decide to omit the parmesan and make a vegan basil pesto instead to serve over zucchini noodles or freshly sauteed zucchini slices.

 Equipment